psychemedia/storytelling-notes/bendigeidfran_branwen_second_branch.md

 And so, they left.
 They made their way to London.
 And there, under the Bryn Gwyn, the White Hill, they buried the head of the giant Bendigeidfran, facing south to protect the Island of the Mighty against foreign invaders from France.

 And though the story may have been lost to many, in England at least, if not in Wales, a memory of it remains.
-In the form of the the ravens who inhabit the Tower of London today, the White Tower that stands on the White Hill, the Bryn Gwyn.
+In the form of the ravens who inhabit the Tower of London today, the White Tower that stands on the White Hill, the Bryn Gwyn.
 The ravens who will protect England against invasion as long as they are there.
 As did Bendigeidfran, Brân the Blessed, the Blessed Crow, or Raven.

 And that is the end of the story, the story of Brân and Branwen, the story of the second branch of the Mabinogion.